BrightChanges/InfoScience/Journal.md

         size(500, 500)
         for i in range(1900,2001):
-            print 'The year is',i
+            print 'The year is',i Result:https://github.com/BrightChanges/InfoScience_Kien-Le-Trung/blob/master/Screen%20Shot%200002-04-09%20at%209.19.06%20PM.png and 3 other pictures in my main file on Github.

 Taks3-create a program that prints the conversion for Celsius to Fahrenheit